hliulab/SpaDicer/README.md

 `conda create --name <your_env_name> --file requirements.txt`

+# Directory structure

++ `model`: contains the code for the model, the evaluation.
++ `configs.py`: Configuration for hyperparameters.
++ `data`: This directory needs to be created by yourself to store experimental data and includes data preprocessing scripts.
++ `utils.py`:Tools and methods required for training or validation.
++ `train.py`:Training script.
++ `val.py`:validation script.
++ `dataset.py`:Load training and validation dataset scripts.

 # Usage

 First, you need to run the process.py script in the data directory to preprocess the single-cell RNA sequencing data and spatial transcriptome data.